Buy Alliums at Holland Bulb Farms

 Photo: ©Y.Cunnington

-Of the several hundred species of alliums known, only a few are widely planted in gardens, but these all mix beautifully with garden perennials.
+Of the several hundred species of alliums known, only a few are widely planted in gardens.

-Good companions include pink or purple-flowering perennials such as iris, lavender, salvia, peony, hardy geranium and ornamental grasses such as blue oat grass, blue fescue and fountain grass.
+Good companions include iris, lavender, salvia, peonies, hardy geraniums and ornamental grasses such as blue oat grass, blue fescue and fountain grass.

 How to grow alliums:

-All ornamental onions thrive in well-drained soil in full sun or light shade.
-They need to be planted in the fall, along with other spring-flowering bulbs.
+These bulb plants thrive in well-drained soil in full sun or light shade.
+You need to plant them in fall, along with other spring-flowering bulbs.

-When planting, place bulbs at a depth twice their own diameter.
+When putting them in the ground, place bulbs at a depth twice their own diameter.
 They will come back year after year to form gorgeous big clumps of flowers.

 Terrific alliums for your garden: